wtpayne/design_factory/a3_src/h30_platform/pl/stableflow/README.rst

 -------------
-Core Concepts
+Core concepts
 -------------

 Stableflow's architecture is built around several foundational concepts:

 * **System**: The highest level entity representing the system of interest as a whole.
 * **Host**: A physical or virtual processor that can run one or more execution contexts.
-This typically corresponds to a single machine or device.
+This typically corresponds to a single machine, device, processor core or virtual machine.
-* **Process**: A single execution context that can run one or more nodes sequentially.
+* **Process**: A single sequential execution context running on a host.
 This typically corresponds to a single thread or operating system process.
-* **Node**:    The basic building block that implements a specific system behavior.
+* **Node**: The basic building block of system behavior, recieving and sending messages.
+Runs within the execution context of a process.
+* **Node implementation**: The software that gives a node behaviour.
+Must implement one of a handful of interface standards.
+* **Edge**: Represents a flow of messages between nodes, usually implemented using either a queue of a piece of shared memory.
+* **Functional chain**: Represents a contiguously connected subset of the nodes and edges in the system, and is normally associated with a high level system function.
+* **Computational model**: An abstract model of concurrent computation, specifying when and how nodes are run, and the guarantees that arise as a result.

 These concepts work together to form distributed systems capable of running sophisticated workflows across multiple devices.

 ------------------------------------
-Core concepts and Their Interactions
+Core concepts and their interactions
 ------------------------------------

 System
 ^^^^^^

 The **System** orchestrates the entire Stableflow SOI (System Of Interest).
 It manages the lifecycle of hosts and processes, ensuring that all components work together cohesively.
-The system is responsible for starting, stopping, pausing, and stepping through the execution of the SOI, both in simulation and also in live operation.
+The system is responsible for starting, stopping, resetting, pausing, and stepping through the execution of the SOI, both in simulation (i.e. during development) and also in live operation.

 Key functions:

 * **Start**: Initiates the system, starting all hosts and processes.
 * **Stop**: Stops the system gracefully.
+* **Reset**: Resets the system to some initial state.
-* **Pause/Step**: Allows for controlled execution by pausing and stepping through the processes.
+* **Pause/Step**: Allows for controlled execution by pausing and single-stepping the system.

 Host
 ^^^^

 A **Host** represents a physical or virtual processor, capable of hosting one or more contexts of execution.
-Each host normally corresponds a single machine or device that participates in the system of interest.
+Each host normally corresponds to a single machine, device (or processor core on a SoC) that participates in the system of interest.
 Each host is responsible for managing the resources needed by the processes they run.

 Host responsibilities:

 * Starting and stopping local processes.
 * Managing inter-process communication for processes on the same host.
-* Handling control signals from the system (e.g., pause, resume).
+* Handling control signals from the system (e.g., start, stop, pause, step).

 Process
 ^^^^^^^